 8. MAXSA Escaper Buddy Traction Mats

-This gnarly-looking set of traction mats work like numerous others here, but they might just be your best bet if you’re likely to find yourself stuck in the snow.
+If you do a lot of off-roading in the snow, the MAXSA Escaper might be the best traction mats for you.
 Long and wide, the MAXSA Escaper Buddy Traction Mats feature a unique design element that helps them stand out when used in the snow.
 The high-traction track surface, on which your tire drives, is raised.
 The reason?
 It helps keep tires from spinning in deeper snow—though there’s some added benefit in mud and sand, too.

 Look beneath, and a shark tooth design sees hundreds of sharp edges attacking the ground beneath for grip, while a strong star-shaped structure beneath helps stabilize the tracks in place and provide additional biting edges.
 The MAXSA Escaper Buddy Traction Mats come with good owner reviews, with most shoppers reporting good performance, portability and pricing.
 Several owners even reported surprise at how strong the MAXSA Escaper Buddy Traction Mats are, too.